JonathanBowker/AI-model-cards-template/AI-Assessment-Process.md

 - **Objective**: Understand model functionality, data handling, and existing privacy practices.
 - **Activities**:
   - Review model design, data inputs, outputs, and current privacy policies.
-  - Initiate Data and Model Cards in Markdown Language.
-  - Start baseline Data Protection Impact Assessment (DPIA) in Markdown Language.
+  - Initiate Data and Model Cards and Data Protection Impact Assessment (DPIA) in Markdown Language to estblaish a baseline.
 - **ICO Integration**:
-  - Use the ICO AI Audit Framework to guide the initial analysis, focusing on transparency and data protection principles.
+  - Use the ICO AI Audit Framework to provide guardrails for analysis, focus on transparency and data protection and ethics principles.

 #### Step 2: Data Quality and Representativeness Assessment
 - **Objective**: Assess data quality, representation, and biases.
 - **Activities**:
-  - Analyze EHRs for quality, representativeness, and biases.
+  - Analyse Electronic Health Records (EHRs) for quality, representativeness, and biases.
   - Update Data Card and DPIA with findings.
-  - Utilize Fides Lang for privacy implications assessment.
+  - Utilise DPV Lang for privacy implications assessment.
 - **ICO Integration**:
   - Apply ICO AI Data Protection Risk Toolkit to identify potential risks in data processing.